ngoparaju/myterraform/README.md

-This project is to create VPC and create webserver
+This project is to create VPC and webserver